plone/documentation/about/cherrypicking.rst

     git cherry-pick abcdef
     git push

-If it should go to branch even more branches, repeat the last three steps above.
+If it should go to even more branches, repeat the last three steps above.

 If there are more than one single commit in the pull request, repeat the :command:`cherry-pick` command as many times as needed.